BurlingtonCodeAcademy/jsi-march-2022-notes/week-01/command-line-cheet-sheet.md

 If you're on MacOS you can use the command `pwd` to see where you are

 If you're on a Windows machine your prompt in the command line will include the *full file path to your current location*.
 If you're using cmder you can also use the `pwd` command to print the full file path to your current location in the terminal.

+The command `ls` will provide a list of all of the contents contained within the current directory you are in.

+On Mac: To open finder via the CLI, use the command `open .` On Windows: To open explorer via the CLI, use the command `start .`

+`.` means *this location that I am in right now*

 ## Creating Things